 Aluminized steel becomes more popular in the food industry because it doesn’t contain traces of lead or chromium like hot-dipped galvanized steel.

 For the same reasons, it’s much safer to weld it.
 Lead and chromium generate toxic fumes even at low concentrations.

 Furthermore, aluminum doesn’t generate the high volume of fumes as zinc does.
-As a result, there are low chances to get the notorious metal fume fever (link to pubmed.gov).
+As a result, there are low chances to get the notorious metal fume fever (pubmed.gov).

 There are two main types of aluminized steel, depending on the silicon content of the coating:

 - Type 1 is hot-dipped steel in molten aluminum that contains a high silicon content (5-11%).
 Silicon improves adherence to steel and heat resistance.
 Type 1 is suitable for various heat exhaustion parts, drying ovens, fireplaces, stoves, heat shields, water heaters, mufflers, and similar applications.
 It’s also used for cookware such as pans and pots.

 - Type 2 is also hot-dipped, but the coating is almost pure aluminum.
 As a result, it doesn’t offer high heat resistance.
 However, this type has thicker coatings for improved outdoor corrosion resistance and insulation.
 Type 2 is suitable for roofing, air-condition ducting, piping, etc.

 After those popular types, there are coatings created with other methods, cladding, metalizing, etc. However, these are rare to find because of the higher cost and specific applications.

 - The main benefit of aluminized steel is the high corrosion resistance that protects it from severe corrosive environments.
 Primarily from rust, but also against marine environments and mild acids.